Minimum wage and average salary

 Photo: Michael Burrows/Pexels

 Under Spanish labor laws, student work hours may not exceed 65% during the first year and 85% during their second year.
-If there isn’t a collective labor agreement in place, their salaries may not be lower than 60% during the first year and 75% during the second year.
-However, the remuneration must always be proportional to the hours that the student works.
+If there isn’t a collective labor agreement in place, their salaries may not be lower than 60% in the first year and 75% in the second year.

-The average salary in Spain
+What is the average salary in Spain?

-Average salary by sector
+Average salary by sector in Spain

 Barista looking concentrated while he's pouring milk in a cup of latte.